engrit-illinois/Get-UptimeHistory/README.md

 1. Download `Get-UptimeHistory.psm1` to the appropriate subdirectory of your PowerShell [modules directory](https://github.com/engrit-illinois/how-to-install-a-custom-powershell-module).
 2. Use it, e.g.: `Get-UptimeHistory -ComputerName "computer-name-01"`

+# Parameters

+### -ComputerName [string]
+Required string.
+The name of the target computers.

+### -PassThru
+Optional switch.
+Returns the entire gathered and calculated set of data, rather than just a summary of select attributes.

 # Examples

 ### Basic example and output